 The praise from foreign newspapers for Italy and all that concerns it continues.
-Tributes that have been made to our villages, to the wonderful lakes and the paths that cross the Belpaese.
-And today, it is the turn of our local wine that is widely celebrated by Forbes, a prestigious American magazine.
+Tributes have been made to our villages, to the beautiful lakes and the paths that cross the Belpaese.
+And today, it is the turn of our local wine that Forbes, a prestigious American magazine, widely celebrates.

-“Italy we miss you,” is the title of Cathy Huyghe‘s piece on Italian wine.
-And she does so because, in this pandemic period, the journalist asked herself, her friends, and her colleagues, what was the experience they were most nostalgic for and couldn’t wait to get back to.
+“Italy, we miss you” is Cathy Huyghe‘s piece on Italian wine.
+And she does so because, in this pandemic period, the journalist asked herself, her friends, and her colleagues, what was experience they were most nostalgic for and couldn’t wait to get back to.

-And in the answers received, no doubts emerged: the travel destination most sought after by the Americans is absolutely Italy.
-In particular, the people you asked the fateful question wanted to land as soon as possible in destinations like Sicily, Siena, and Sardinia.
+And in the answers received, no doubts emerged: the travel destination most sought after by the Americans is Italy.
+In particular, the people you asked the fateful question wanted to land in destinations like Sicily, Siena, and Sardinia as soon as possible.

 The same journalist said that during the speeches she made on the Boot, a little bit of everything emerged, from the Ligurian Vermentino to the Piedmontese Chardonnay.
-In essence, every answer always led to the same conclusion: “if it’s Italian, it’s right.”
+Every answer always led to the same conclusion: “if it’s Italian, it’s right.”

-That way of life that they can’t wait to experience again, that feeling of Italianness that more than any specific bottle or city or winery, the Americans absolutely miss the most.
+They can’t wait to experience that way of life again, that feeling of Italianness that, more than any specific bottle or city or winery, the Americans miss the most.

-The journalist also pointed out that it is clearly possible to drink Italian wine and share it with friends, without being physically present in Italy, even in the States.
+The journalist also pointed out that it is possible to drink Italian wine and share it with friends without being physically present in Italy, even in the States.
 However, this is not what they want.
-In fact, she goes on to quote a friend of hers who said: “drinking Italian wine during Covid-19 is like the style of call and response singing, except that there is no response to the call”.
+She quotes a friend of hers who said: “drinking Italian wine during Covid-19 is like the style of call and response singing, except that there is no response to the call”.